KorayErkan/tw-portfolio/tutorial/command-line-tutorial.md

 <pre id="cmdln-text">
 C:\Users\John\Documents>Get-ChildItem -Recurse . -Include "Notes.txt" | Get-Content
-TODO: Don't forget to write the report for Q1-2022
+Reports\Notes.txt:1:Don't forget to write the report for Q1-2022

-TODO: The minutes for the Q3-2021 meeting must be summarized.
+Minutes\Notes.txt:1:The minutes for the Q3-2021 meeting must be summarized.
 </pre>

 Here, we have iterated through the subdirectories of the current one to spot files named "Notes.txt" (which means there may be multiple files in different directories name "Notes.txt"), and printed their contents to the terminal window too see what is inside them